-Steve Ibach, 68, unloads his car as he prepares to perform at Mulligans Pub for his regularly scheduled Tuesday night performance.
-Ibach is a local musician living in Eugene, Oregon, and has played at Mulligans Pub once a week for the past two years
+Steve Ibach unloads his car as he prepares to perform at Mulligans Pub for his regularly scheduled Tuesday-night performance.
+Ibach is a local musician living in Eugene, Oregon, and has played at Mulligans Pub once a week for the past two years.
+Mul

-Ibach starts his Tuesday performances at 9pm and ends 12am.
-Receiving 20% of all sales that took place during his performance, Ibach said he will stay later if there is a decent-sized crowd.
-Ibach said, “It’s like a fun neighborhood bar to play at p
+Ibach starts his Tuesday performances at 9 p.m. and end at midnight.
+Ibach said he receives 20% of all bar sales that take place during his performance, and he will stay later if there is a decent-sized crowd.
+Ibach said, “It’s like a fun neighborho

 Currently, Mulligans is the only venue Ibach performs at.
 He has performed at other venues in town, such as Sweet Cheeks Winery, but said he prefers Mulligans because he fits in better.
 He said, “Playing at Sweet Cheeks Winery was not one of those g

 Mulligans customer Steve Chadsev puts money in Ibach’s tip jar.
-Ibach said of all of the venues in Eugene, he makes the most money playing at Mulligans.
+Ibach said that of all of the venues in Eugene, he makes the most money playing at Mulligans.
 “I make 20% of what they sell that night on top of the tips I get.”
-Ibach said on a good night h
+Ibach said on a good ni

-Ibach first came to Eugene from his home town in Madison, Wisconsin, in 1977.
+Ibach first came to Eugene from his hometown in Madison, Wisconsin, in 1977.
 Ibach left Madison and dropped out of college so he could play with a band he had just started to play for.
-He said the band was successful – and as a 14-year-old wh
+He said the band was successful, and as a 14-year-old when

 Eric Procter, left, and Denis Banks, right, bang on a table at Mulligans to the beat of Ibach’s performance.
 Procter and Banks are regulars at Mulligans Pub and make a point to come to the bar when Ibach performs.

-Ibach started playing music when he was 12 years old.
-His first instrument was the trombone, but quickly moved onto guitar the guitar by age 13.
-Ibach said the first time he played music in public, he played a rock song from a 1960s TV show at a Wis
+Ibach started playing music when he was 12.
+His first instrument was the trombone, but he quickly moved on to the guitar at age 13.
+Ibach said the first time he played music in public, he played a rock song from a 1960s TV show at a Wisconsin church

 Ibach has a few fans who regularly make an appearance during his shows.
 Two of Ibach’s friends and followers, Procter and Banks, will support Ibach with their own musical abilities during Ibach’s performance.
-Banks prefers to support with harmonica,
+Banks prefers to support with a harmonic

 From left to right, Aden Bumpas, Whitney Brooks and Steve Chadsev stand behind Ibach as he performs his guitar solo.
 Although Ibach is friends with several of his fans, there are some fans he said he is less than familiar with.
 “Most of them I don’t

-“This is just part of the show,” said Ibach as he smokes a bowl of pot during his performance break.
+“This is just part of the show,” said Ibach as he smokes a bowl of weed during a performance break.
 He told of one story dating back to the 70s when he was chased by a group of people high on LSD.
-“I was really into Dracula at the time so I showed
+“I was really into Dracula at the time, so I showed

 Ibach talks with regular customers of Mulligans in the bar’s back patio.
-Ibach gets a 15-minute break half way through his performance every Tuesday night.
+Ibach takes a 15-minute break halfway through his performance every Tuesday night.
 He uses this time to smoke, drink and socialize with friends and fans.

 Finished with his break, Ibach walks back into Mulligans to finish out his performance for the night.
-Ibach said, “I have fun playing here so I’m not going to quit until I’m either too old or not healthy enough.”
-The aspects of performing at Mulliga
+Ibach said, “I have fun playing here, so I’m not going to quit until I’m either too old or not healthy enough.”
+The aspects of performing at Mullig

-Steve Ibach, 68, performs live music every Tuesday at Mulligans Pub in Eugene, Oregon.
-Ibach has also performed at other local venues; including the Veterans Club and Hult Center for the Performing Arts.
-Ibach, referring to his acoustic guitar, said
+Ibach performs live music every Tuesday at Mulligans Pub in Eugene, Oregon, and has performed at other local venues, including the Veterans Club and Hult Center for the Performing Arts.
+Ibach, referring to his acoustic guitar, said it was nothing sp

 prev / next